 Salespeople have relied on Artificial Intelligence to help them be more productive ever since the mid-90s when the first sophisticated email spam filters were introduced.
-Nowadays, this type of a technology powers some of the most popular software used by salespeople, often without the majority of users even realizing it.
+Nowadays, this type of technology powers some of the most popular software used by salespeople, often without the majority of users even realizing it.

 Sales organizations are not only competing over market share with their competitors.
 They’re also competing to draw in top talent to their company by making sure their sales process is attractive to them.
 Opinions are split: according to some, AI is just another buzzword du jour.
-While that may be true to a certain degree, the fact that AI brings lots of insight to salespeople’s fingertips can’t (and shouldn't’) be neglected or underestimated.
-AI can identify patterns to determine which leads are most likely to be converted into a deal, and formulate suggested actions which are, based on data, most likely to lead to the best possible outcome.
+While that may be true to a certain degree, the fact that AI brings lots of insight to salespeople’s fingertips can’t (and shouldn't) be neglected or underestimated.
+AI can identify patterns to determine which leads are most likely to be converted into a deal, and formulate suggested actions that are, based on data, most likely to lead to the best possible outcome.
 AI can also help you streamline your workday.

 Make sales AI your admin assistant

 No one wants to spend time on monotonous and tedious tasks when he or she instead could have been working on an important meeting or been going through a proposal with a potential customer.
-According to McKinsey Global Institute, 45 % of time spent on sales-related activities can be automated by adapting current technologies with AI.
+According to McKinsey Global Institute, 45 % of the time spent on sales-related activities can be automated by adapting current technologies with AI.